GSA/digitalgov.gov/content/topics/security/_index.md

 title: "Security"
 deck: "Secure websites and a secure online presence foster trust between the public and government."

-summary: "Prioritize implementing security and management controls to protect sensitive information while maintaining access for authorized users.
-The responsibility to ensure website safety extends beyond technology.
+summary: "To protect sensitive information while maintaining access for authorized users, prioritize the implementation of security and management controls.
+The responsibility, however, to ensure website safety extends beyond technology.
 Publicly share your security protocols and establish a clear channel for users to report any suspicious activity.
 By making security a collaborative effort, you'll build trust, protect sensitive information, and ensure that your website functions securely."

 # Weight
 weight: 2